-The 10 important judgments of the Supreme Court of the United Kingdom would throw light on the vitality and diversity of matters that are dealt with the newly constituted apex court of constitutional democracy.
-Established in 2009, the UK SC has played a pivotal role in saving the constitutional principles and democracy.
+The 10 important judgments of the Supreme Court of the United Kingdom would throw light on the vitality and diversity of matters that are dealt with by the newly constituted apex court of constitutional democracy.
+Established in 2009, the UK SC has played a pivotal role in saving constitutional principles and democracy.

 Established on 1st of October, 2009, the Supreme Court of the United Kingdom marked a shift from the earlier existing Judicial Appellate Committee of the House of Lords.
 The Constitutional Reform Act of 2005 ushered into this new regime which tended to move towards a better model of separation between legislature and executive.

 Since, its establishment, the Constitutional Court has rendered various important judgment, some of which would be discussed in the coming article.
 These judgments are not the only landmark but also recent and have far-reaching consequences in the judicial precedential history of the common law.